Outreach Service Opportunities

 ASHS hosts a 24 hour Fast & Sleep Out during Lent to help raise awareness and be in solidarity with our domestic and global neighbors struggling with hunger and homelessness.
-The F&SO will be held on Friday, March 28th through Saturday, March 29th.
+The F&SO will be held on Friday, February 27th through Saturday, February 28th.
 The event includes a 24 hour fast, speakers on hunger and homelessness, service opportunities, education on the issues of poverty, student reflections, plus fun and games.
 Students will stay after school on Friday to participate in evening activities, spend the night at Spalding and break their fast with a shared meal.
 Spots are limited.
-Permission forms are available in the Campus Ministry office and under Campus Ministry/Forms & Applications on Haiku.
-For questions, please email Sharon Dols at email@example.com.
+Permission forms will be available in the Campus Ministry office ain early January as well as under Campus Ministry/Forms & Applications on Haiku.
+For questions, please email Sharon Dols at firstname.lastname@example.org.

 Service Trip, Camden, NJ, The Urban Challenge (Outreach)